 Recovering after an emergency

-We've put together some useful information to help our community recover after the storms and flooding in July 2022.
+We've put together some useful information to help our community recover after the January 2025 storms and power outages.

-A natural disaster declaration has been made for Port Stephens.
-This means there is practical support and financial assistance available to help get you back on your feet.
+A natural disaster declaration has been made for Port Stephens following severe thunderstorms and intense rainfall that impacted the regions between January 15 and January 17.
+This means practical support and financial assistance are available to help you get back on your feet.

 • Our crews are working hard to fix potholes on all of our roads and regrade unsealed roads.
 Lodge a request online for maintenance, repairs, roads, waste and other services.